mntcloud/an-application/README.md

 Now, you're setup and ready to go

 ## Credits
-- [ModernCppStarter](https://github.com/TheLartians/ModernCppStarter) - for serving influence material for this template
+- [ModernCppStarter](https://github.com/TheLartians/ModernCppStarter) - for serving as a influence material for this template